gsu421/bike_share_analysis/ReadMe.md

     - There could be different weekday and weekend bike retal behavior.
     - I made an assumption that they are the same when I aggrepate the data by hours.
     - If I were given more time, I would investigate further on the differences and fine tune the inventory target level.

+# Conclusion

+- Business Recommendation
+    - If we are able to reject the null hypothesis, we can use the inventory target as a prediction model to bridge the supply and demand gap.
+    - The next question then becomes how do we incentivize the bike rider to either rent the bike from nearby station or return the bike at another location.
+        - Situation I: Running low on bikes at a station
+            - In the case that the inventory is low, we want to encourage bike riders to return their bikes to this location.
+Or we want the bike renters to rent at another nearby location if they are willing to accept the incentives.
+        - Situation II: Too many bikes at a station
+            - In the case the the inventory is surplus, we want to encourage bike renters to rent their bikes at this location.
+Or we want the bike riders to return at another nearby location if they are willing to accept the incentives.
+    - Incentives
+        - Extra minutes on the bike
+        - Discount on Uber Pool
+- How the tool can help with real time monitoring
+    - The dashboard along with this Python script will allow the business stakeholders to see the latest Supply and Demand relationship.
+    - The inventory target is also updated in realtime when new data comes in.
+    - Prediction Model with Inventory Target
+        - If we can forecast the future demand, then we can also calculate the future inventory target.
+        - If we can predetermine the